fxuls/meetup-clone-project/api-docs/user-stories.md

     - When I am on `/groups/:groupId/events/:eventId`:
         - I can see all users who are both attending and requesting attendance
         - I can approve or deny people who have requested to join
-        - I can change someone's status to waitlisted or
+        - I can change someone's status to waitlisted or attending

 ## Deleting an event